Computer-Assisted Cognitive Stimulation Therapy (1)

 This procedure has demonstrated exceptional usefulness in the TREATMENT OF SCHIZOPHRENIA

-Providing a computer-assisted cognitive stimulation therapy program to patients with schizophrenia improves cognitive functioning and can also influence psychotic symptoms.
-Several studies have shown significant cognitive improvement after implementing this therapy program.
-Computerized cognitive stimulation enhances the capacity and efficiency of cognitive function and is beneficial in improving cognitive impairments in patients with schizophrenia.
-This therapy has shown positive results in enhancing cognitive functions, interpersonal problem-solving skills, as well as achieving autonomy and alleviating symptomatology.
+Computerized cognitive stimulation enhances the capacity and efficiency of cognitive function and is useful in improving cognitive impairment in patients with schizophrenia.
+This therapy shows positive results in improving cognitive functions, in the ability to solve interpersonal problems, as well as in obtaining autonomy and improving symptoms.

 You can learn more about this in the article: Cognitive Rehabilitation in Schizophrenia and Psychosis | Med Anima